DoctorWhoof/game3d/README.md

 Main features:
 - Add gameplay and new features by simply creating new components and attaching them to game objects.
 - Embraces Mojo3D's design.
 The Component system works "on top" of Mojo3D's Scenes, Entities, Etc.
 - Json based scene files, with "hot reloading" - no need to recompile to see changes!
+Simply hit Command+Alt+R to reload the current scene.
 - Name based textures, materials and game objects

 Main stuff missing: